subugoe/hoad/docs/about.md

 This document gives information about the study design, as well as how to use the dashboard.
 Because this open source dashboard is built around already existing infrastructure services for scholarly publishing, this doc will also provide guidance about how publishers can properly report hybrid open access journal articles to Crossref in accordance with evolving standards like the [ESAC guidelines](http://esac-initiative.org/its-the-workflows-stupid-what-is-required-to-make-offsetting-work-for-the-open-access-transition/).

 ## Data and methods

 Many publishers offer hybrid open access journals.
-However, because of non-standardized practices to report open access, it is hard to keep track of how many articles were made immediately available in this way, and to what extent these figures relate to the overall article volume [@Bj_rk_2017].
+However, because of non-standardized practices to report open access, it is hard to keep track of how many articles were made immediately available in this way, and to what extent these figures relate to the overall article volume.
+One common problem is to discover articles in subscription-based journals, which were made immediately open access, another is to identify proper licensing information about access and re-use rights [@Laakso_2016; @Bj_rk_2017; @Piwowar_2017].

-As a start, data from the [Open APC initiative](https://github.com/OpenAPC/openapc-de/) was used.
-This open data initiative crowd-source information about spending on open access journal articles from various international research organisations.
+To reflect these problems in our study design, data from the [Open APC initiative](https://github.com/OpenAPC/openapc-de/) was used for identifying hybrid open access journals where articles were actually made openly available immediatlely after publication.
+The [Open APC initiative](https://github.com/OpenAPC/openapc-de/) crowd-source information about spending on open access journal articles from various international research organisations.
 [Its openly available dataset](https://github.com/OpenAPC/openapc-de/blob/master/data/apc_de.csv) differentiates expenditure for articles published in hybrid and in full open access journals.
 It also has a dedicated dataset containing metadata about articles, which were made openly available as part of [offsetting deals](https://github.com/OpenAPC/openapc-de/tree/master/data/offsetting).

 After obtaining cost data about hybrid open access journal articles from the Open APC initiative, [Crossref's REST API](https://github.com/CrossRef/rest-api-doc) was queried to discover open access articles published in these journals, as well as to retrieve yearly article volumes for the period 2013 - 2017.
 Using the [rcrossref](https://github.com/ropensci/rcrossref) client, developed and maintained by the [rOpenSci initiative](https://ropensci.org/), the first API call retrieved all licenses URLs available per ISSN.
 To control possible name changes of publishers or journal titles over the period, only the most frequent facet field name was used.
 After matching and normalizing  licensing URLs indicating open access articles with the help of the [dissem.in / oaDOI access indicator list](https://github.com/dissemin/dissemin/blob/0aa00972eb13a6a59e1bc04b303cdcab9189406a/backend/crossref.py#L89), a second API call checked licensing metadata to exclude delayed open access articles by using the [Crossref's REST API filters](https://github.com/CrossRef/rest-api-doc#filter-names) `license.url` and `license.delay`.
 Because journal business models can change from hybrid to full open access over time, the [Directory of Open Access Journals (DOAJ)](https://doaj.org/), a curated list of full open access journals, was finally checked to exclude these journals.